 But first…the giveaway!
 Again, us writers will be giving away another batch of 10 Meltelbrot/eGamers tokens to the first 10 who follow, retweet this article, and add their ENJ/ETH Collectible Address as a reply on Meltelbrot twitter.
-Also there’ll be a giveaway of 1 “Lucky Bluff MFT” plus a multiverse item “Oinsdrasdain” ongoing for a limited time afterwards.
+Also, there’ll be a giveaway of 1 “Lucky Bluff MFT” plus a multiverse item “Oinsdrasdain” ongoing for a limited time afterward.
 ENJoy!

 Thanks for changing tables for a moment to chat Chris, the first question I ask everyone is – what is your background in gaming and / or game development?